Platform9 3.11 release notes

-Users will be able to specify their own AMI to be used during cluster provisioning for the Kubernetes cluster.
-Note: CentOS 7 and Ubuntu 16.04 are the only supported operating systems
+Users are able to specify their own AMI that is to be used for the Kubernetes cluster during cluster provisioning.

-This release contains several performance optimizations and bug fixes, which should result in a better user experience for your Platform9 cloud platform.
+This release contains several performance optimizations and bug fixes, which results in a better user experience for your Platform9 cloud platform.
 Some significant ones are listed below.

 Update Docker to 18.09